2023 Best Communication & Journalism Schools in Virginia

 After completing their degree, communication and journalism graduates from VCU carry an average student debtload of $24,218.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $210.

-With a ranking of #9, Radford University did quite well on this year’s best schools for communication and journalism students.
-Radford is a moderately-sized public school located in the small suburb of Radford.
+Radford University did quite well in this year’s ranking of the best schools for communication and journalism students.
+It came in at #9 on the list.
+Radford is a moderately-sized public school located in the suburb of Radford.

 After completing their degree, communication and journalism graduates from Radford carry an average student debtload of $25,277.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $260.